 Simple English definitions for legal terms

-Read a random definition: incorporeal hereditament
+Read a random definition: time order

 The term "pro per" means representing oneself in court without a lawyer.
 It comes from the Latin phrase "in propria persona."
 This is also known as "pro se."
 While the Sixth Amendment guarantees the right to representation by counsel, a defendant can choose to represent themselves.
 However, there are some situations where pro per representation is not allowed, such as in class action suits or if the defendant is not mentally competent.